SeisComP/main/apps/tools/scquery/descriptions/scquery.rst

-*scquery* reads objects such as event information from the |scname| database based on custom queries and writes them to stdout.
-It extends :ref:`scevtls` and :ref:`scorgls` which are limited to searching event and origin IDs, respectively, by time.
+*scquery* reads objects such as event information from a :ref:`SeisComP database <concepts_database>` using custom queries.
+The results are written to stdout.
+The module extends :ref:`scevtls` and :ref:`scorgls` which are limited to searching event and origin IDs, respectively, by time.

 scquery takes into account and requires :ref:`query profiles <scquery_queries>` for querying the database.
 The profiles are defined in